madhurimarawat/Semester-Notes/README.md

   - The `index.html` file serves as the main page.
   - The website is user-friendly, featuring an intuitive interface that is easy to navigate.
-  - Responsive design ensures the portfolio looks great and functions well on all devices and screen sizes.
+  - Responsive design ensures the website looks great and functions well on all devices and screen sizes.
   - A dropdown menu allows dynamic color changes with options for Autumn, Summer, Rainy, and Winter.
 Upon selection, the website color changes instantly.
 Refreshing the page restores the default color scheme.
 </details>